One year on: thriving after floods in Laos

-The ensuing 12 months have brought many challenges, but Khied says she has emerged stronger thanks to ChildFund supporters who helped provide vital relief after the floods.
+The ensuing 12 months have brought many challenges, but Khied says she has emerged stronger thanks to ChildFund supporters and the Australian Government’s international aid program, which helped provide vital relief after the floods.

 “Among all the misfortune there have still been some really good things that have made me happy,” Khied says.

 “I’ve never felt discouraged or cursed by fate as a result of the disaster.
 It has made me into a much stronger person in both body and mind.”

 After the flooding, Khied was worried she would not return to school.
 Her family was homeless and her parents had no way to make a living.

 The event had been traumatic.

 After their home was destroyed, Khied was dragged out with her brother and sister by the force of the water, to the forest.

 It was five days before they saw their parents again.